shaiss/near-intent-workshop/src/content/04-smart-wallet-experience/01-session-wallet.md

 4. Users get all the benefits of the intent architecture without repetitive signing

 In the next section, we'll explore how to implement secure key management and storage for our smart wallet.

+// Configuration - In a real app, load from a config file or environment variables const NEAR_NETWORK_ID = "testnet";
+const VERIFIER_CONTRACT_ID = "<YOUR_VERIFIER_CONTRACT_ID>"; // e.g., verifier.your-account.testnet
+const USER_ACCOUNT_ID = "<YOUR_USER_ACCOUNT_ID>"; // e.g., user-alice.testnet
+const SESSION_KEY_ALLOWANCE_NEAR = "0.25"; // Allowance for the session key in NEAR
+const DEFAULT_FUNCTION_CALL_GAS = nearAPI.utils.format.parseNearAmount("0.00000000003"); // 30 TGas, example

+// Connect to NEAR
+async function connectNEAR() {
+// ... existing code ...
+}

+// This function simulates requesting the wallet to add a new Function Call Access Key (session key).
+// In a real application using `near-api-js` directly, this would involve constructing actions for `Account.addKey`.
+// Libraries like `@near-wallet-selector` provide higher-level abstractions for this. async function authorizeNewSessionKey(walletConnection, accountId, contractId, methodNames = ["execute_intent"]) {
+const allowance = nearAPI.utils.format.parseNearAmount(SESSION_KEY_ALLOWANCE_NEAR);
+const actualContractId = contractId || VERIFIER_CONTRACT_ID;
+const keyPair = nearAPI.utils.KeyPair.fromRandom("ed25519");
+const publicKey = keyPair.publicKey.toString();

+console.log(`Requesting to add session key: ${publicKey} for contract: ${actualContractId}, methods: ${methodNames.join(", ")}`);

+// The actual call to add the key.
+The `walletConnection` object (from `new WalletConnection(near)`)
+// would typically handle the redirect to the wallet for approval.
+// The arguments (publicKey, contractId, methodNames, allowance) map to what `Account.addKey` expects.
+// Some wallet interfaces might have a more direct `requestAddKey` method. try {
+// This is a simplified representation. `WalletConnection.requestSignIn` is for full access keys.
+// Adding a function call access key usually happens after sign-in, via the `Account` object.
+// Example using a connected `Account` object:
+// const account = walletConnection.account();
+// await account.addKey(publicKey, actualContractId, methodNames, allowance);
+// For a wallet-brokered request (like Wallet Selector might offer): await walletConnection.requestSignTransactions({
+transactions: [
+nearAPI.transactions.createTransaction(
+accountId, // signerId
+publicKey, // publicKey for the new key, but this is wrong here, should be signer's key actualContractId, // receiverId, but for addKey it's the accountId itself 0, // nonce [nearAPI.transactions.addKey(nearAPI.utils.PublicKey.fromString(publicKey), nearAPI.transactions.functionCallAccessKey(actualContractId, methodNames, allowance))], nearAPI.utils.serialize.base_decode("1".repeat(32)) // blockHash, placeholder )
+]
+});

+    // Persist the private key securely (as discussed, localStorage is for demo only) localStorage.setItem(`session_key_${accountId}_${actualContractId}`, keyPair.secretKey);
+    alert("Session key authorized and stored (for demo).
+You can now use dApp features without further prompts for this session.");
+    return keyPair;

+} catch (error) {
+console.error("Failed to add session key:", error);
+alert("Failed to authorize session key.
+Please try again.");
+throw error;
+}
+}